DEV Community

 What is Provenance?

-I would suggest you read this GitHub blog post Introducing npm package provenance for a more detailed description, below is a quote pulled from that blog:
+For a more detailed explanation, I would suggest you read this GitHub blog post Introducing npm package provenance, below is a quote pulled from the blog:

 provenance data gives consumers a verifiable way to link a package back to its source repository and the specific build instructions used to publish it